Careers Related to Your CDL License

 Dispatcher: As a dispatcher, you work behind the scenes to ensure drivers have the right cargo and are headed toward their correct destination at the appointed time.
 Even with the ELDs, drivers will check in with you when they arrive at a destination.
 You may touch base with a driver if they are carrying a hot load (something that needs to be delivered quickly).
 Since dispatchers work in shifts, you might find yourself working some evenings as well.

 Bus driver: You can use your CDL to work as a bus driver.
 There may be a one to three month training process, but with your CDL, it could take less time.
 It's important to note that you will need endorsements on your CDL to work as a bus driver.
 You'll want a Passenger endorsement (P) to drive a regular bus, and a separate School Bus endorsement (S) if you want to drive a school bus.
-Bus drivers have the privilege of being home most nights, and in some cases, by dinnertime!
+Bus drivers typically are home daily!

 Delivery driver: If you have a high school diploma or GED equivalent, then you may be able to be trained by a company as a delivery driver.
 The training period should take about a month, and it will prepare you to drive safely on crowded streets, familiarize you with general company policies, and more.
-Most delivery driving jobs do not require a CDL, just a clean driving record, but if you are a driver who is skilled enough to earn a CDL, you may stand out during the hiring process.
+Most delivery driving jobs do not require a CDL, just a clean driving record.
+However, if you are a driver who is skilled enough to earn a CDL, you may stand out during the hiring process.
 At some companies, you might be required to start as a warehouse package loader to get your foot in the door.
+Find warehouse jobs hiring near you here.

-Recruiter: Instead of driving a truck, your mission, should you choose to accept it, will be to recruit drivers for companies.
+Recruiter: Recruiters find people who they think would be good future drivers and get them to work for a company.
 You may visit schools and talk to students, run a booth at a job fair, or work online to select already experienced candidates.
 You will be responsible for ensuring the drivers you recruit meet the Department of Transportation's guidelines, as well as being familiar with a company's policies and procedures.
+You may need an associate degree or higher to work as a recruiter, but a CDL can help you stand out.

 Diesel mechanic (tractor-trailer tech): Maybe you love the idea of working under the hood of a truck instead of being behind the wheel.
 If that’s the case, you may want to consider becoming a diesel mechanic.
-You don’t necessarily need your CDL for this career, but knowing a truck inside and out can always help you snag the job, plus you can road-test trucks if you have a CDL.
+You don’t necessarily need your CDL for this career, but it can be an added bonus.
 A high school diploma or GED is necessary if you want to go into a diesel mechanic program.

 Taxi driver/chauffeur: To drive a taxi or work as a chauffeur, you don’t need your CDL, but you will be required to have a taxi or limo license.
 Training generally doesn't extend longer than two weeks, but is required before you set off on your own.
 If you drive a limo and plan to transport more than 16 people (including yourself), you will then need a CDL license with a Passenger (P) endorsement.
 As a taxi driver, you can choose to purchase your own cab, or lease one through the dispatch company you’re working for.

 Uber/Lyft: Both Uber and Lyft have driver requirements you’ll need to meet before you can start your gig.
-You won't need your CDL to drive for Uber or Lyft, or companies like it.
+You won't need your CDL to drive for Uber or Lyft.
 Driving for Uber or Lyft can be great supplemental income for an already experienced driver.
 You'll have the opportunity to drive your own car, select which clients you'd like to transport, and make money doing something you enjoy — driving.

-Yard switch operator: You’ll also be known as a trailer jockey, yard driver, or yard hostler.
+Yard switch operator: Yard switch operators are also known as trailer jockeys, yard drivers, or yard hostlers.
 To begin this career, you must have your CDL.
-A few days to a few weeks of training will be given to you until you’re ready to work on your own.
+This position requires some on-the-job training.
 You need to be comfortable driving a tractor trailer, as well as a yard mule, because you’ll be moving trailers in and out of the docks.

-Owner/Operator: You own your own truck, and you make the rules.
-Or you could be leasing to own from a carrier.
-Either way, you’re a freelance truck driver, and it can be a rewarding and fun path to take.
-With this comes some significant out-of-pocket expenses, however, like truck maintenance, insurance, taxes, and the cost of the truck payment itself.
+Owner/Operator: Though this is still considered truck driving, it offers much more flexibliy than being a company driver.
+Owner operators own their trucks and create their own schedules.
+However, with this comes some significant out-of-pocket expenses like truck maintenance, insurance, taxes, and the cost of the truck payment itself.
 You can select which loads you'd like to haul and the carriers you would like to service.
 Owner-operators typically earn siginificantly more than OTR truck drivers.